handong1587/handong1587.github.io/_posts/leisure/2015-11-29-songs-and-poetries.md

 I am the master of my fate:  <br />
 I am the captain of my soul.   <br />

-## Eloisa to Abelard by Alexander Pope

-How happy is the blameless Vestal’s lot.   <br />
-The world forgetting，by the world forgot.   <br />
-Enteral sunshine of the spotless mind.   <br />
-Each prayer accepted,and each wish resigned.   <br />

 ## I like for you to be still

 I like for you to be still， it is as though you were absent,    <br />